Gove ‘more than satisfied’ with Braverman appointment amid security concerns

 “There’s also questions about whether she was investigated for other security leaks, including around a case involving the security service, and around a case involving sensitive legal advice around Northern Ireland.”

+Mr Gove said the situation at Manston was “deeply concerning”, but rejected claims Ms Braverman ignored or dismissed legal advice.

+The Liberal Democrats have called on the Government to publish the advice reportedly ignored by Ms Braverman.

-The Government also faces questions over another security issue after an incendiary report that Liz Truss’s phone was hacked by Russian agents.
+Questions over another security issue are also dogging the Government after an incendiary report that Liz Truss’s phone was hacked by Russian agents.

-Mr Gove said the Government takes security issues “incredibly seriously” and has “very robust protocols” in place.
+Mr Gove did not deny the claims, but said the Government takes security issues “incredibly seriously” and has “very robust protocols” in place to protect national security.

+Opposition parties have demanded an urgent investigation into the alleged attack, which The Mail On Sunday reported is thought to have resulted in sensitive exchanges with foreign officials on Ukraine falling into the hands of Kremlin spies.

 Register for free to continue reading